A Brief Guide to Becquerel Daguerreotypy

 Mounting: Once dry immediately mount the plate behind glass using a high-quality pH-neutral tape.
 A thin matt between the glass and the plate's surface will prevent the glass from scratching the plate.
 Once mounted, keep your Daguerreotype dry and out of direct sunlight, and it should outlast any of us.

-Secure the Shadow
+the Shadow

-'Ere the Substance Fade
+the Substance Fade

-let nature imitate what nature has made
+nature imitate what nature has made

 -- Advertisement from a 19th Century Daguerreotypist